alireza-mh/persian-subtitle-fix/README.md

 ### Why
-In case you are not using notepad or other editors that help you change file encoding this tool can help you.
+In case you are not using notepad or any other editor that helps you change files encoding this tool can help.
 ### How to use
 you just need to have npm on your system.
 ```shell